DevExpress/devextreme-documentation/api-reference/_hidden/GridBaseColumn/calculateSortValue.md

     <!--JavaScript-->$(function() {
         $("#{widgetName}Container").dx{WidgetName}({
-            columns: [{
+            columns: [
+                {
                     dataField: "Position", // provides values for the column
-                calculateSortValue: "isOnVacation" // provides values for sorting of the `Position` column }]
+                    calculateSortValue: "isOnVacation" // provides values for sorting of the `Position` column },
+                "isOnVacation"
+            ]
         });
     });